 New Student Orientation Attire

 The campus dress code represents a concern for modesty, neatness, timeliness, cleanliness, and appropriateness.
-It also attempts to distinguish between the classroom and out-of-the-classroom experiences of its community members.
+It also attempts to distinguish between the class experience (including chapel) and the casual environment.

 Below is an abbreviated version of the dress code to assist you during New Student Orientation.
-For specifics, please refer to the Handbook for Community Life, Lifestyle Standards of the Asbury University Community, Section C. Propriety, 1.
-Dress Code.
+For additional information regarding the dress code, please refer to the Propriety section of the Handbook for Community Life.

-Sunday Attire: The Sunday noon meal is a time where classroom attire or nicer is appropriate.
+Sunday Noon Meal Attire: The Sunday noon meal is a time where class attire or nicer is appropriate.
 We encourage students to view the Sunday noon meal as a special time together and to dress in a way that respects that time.